-The complaints investigator will:
+The complaint investigator will:

-- Ensure that all parties involved in the complaint are fully updated throughout each stage of the procedure. - Guarantee that all parties involved in the procedure are aware of any relevant legislation, including the Equality Act 2010, GDPR, Data Protection Act 2018 and Freedom of Information Act 2000. - Keep up-to-date records throughout the procedure these records will be kept securely - Liaise with all parties involved to ensure the complaints procedure runs smoothly, including the Executive Headteacher, clerk and chair of governors. - Ensure, where the complainant is dissatisfied with the response, they are allowed to escalate it to the next formal stage and are provided the opportunity to complete the complaints procedure in full. - Be aware of issues with regard to sharing third party information. - Understand the complainant's need for additional support, including interpretation support, and will be aware of any issues concerning this.
+- Ensure that all parties involved in the complaint are fully updated throughout each stage of the procedure. - Guarantee that all parties involved in the procedure are aware of any relevant legislation, including the Equality Act 2010, UK GDPR, Data Protection Act 2018 and Freedom of Information Act 2000. - Keep up-to-date records throughout the procedure these records will be kept securely on the school's ICT system and retained in line with the school's Records Management Policy. - Liaise with all parties involved to ensure the complaints procedure runs smoothly, including the headteacher, clerk to governors and chair of governors. - Ensure, where the complainant is dissatisfied with the response, they are allowed to escalate it to the next formal stage and are provided the opportunity to complete the complaints procedure in full. - Be aware of issues with regard to sharing third party information. - Understand the complainant's need for additional support, including interpretation support, and be aware of any issues concerning this.